glesni dyfroedd

 Oil on board study.
 Some colours will be used as colour contexts, some for colour textures and some for glazes.
 Method notes.

-Photographic space can be unlike our actual experience of space, so I'm happy to adjust digital photos to try to get a bit closer to what I saw.
-Here, there were texture-planes not expressed by my 22mm lense.
-For example, the river bed to the right looked like an independent plane of pebbles that tipped towards me, but my photo tended to pull the plane up at the front and push the eye back and over it.
-So I made this on the spot sketch to set out the pebbles and other texture-planes as I saw them on the spot as a reminder in the studio.
-Photos were then digitally adjusted to make a 'better' space which was was then used for the painting.
+Photographic space is unlike our real experience of space, so I'm happy to manipulate digital photos to get closer to what I see.
+All round this pool I saw texture-planes that were not expressed by my 22mm lense, For example, the river bed combined several views across a wide angle that made it feel like a plane rolling steeply down towards me, but the photo tended to lift the front of the plane and send the eye back, creating a smoother less contradictory effect.
+So I made this sketch on the spot to set out the texture-planes as I saw them, and later combined and adjusted the photos towards the drawing, making a less photographic space, that I then used for the painting.